 When to use it

 Comment box questions are great for when you want to hear from participants in their own words to better understand their perspectives.
 These types of questions can help in brainstorming solutions to a problem or to evaluate the current understanding of an issue within the community.
-While similar to the open-ended questions used in Exchanges, comment box survey questions do not allow participants to see and rate the responses of others.

-Example questions taken from an HR survey
+Example questions taken from an HR survey:

 - What ideas do you have to improve the facilities in our office?